When every step you take is painful or your legs get easily fatigued, your quality of life can be severely hampered.

 But if the cause of these symptoms is peripheral vascular disease (also known as peripheral artery disease), a condition that affects 8 to 10 million Americans, there's more to be concerned about than just your ability to walk long distances.

 Although peripheral vascular disease (PVD) itself is not fatal, the underlying cause can be.
-To help you protect yourself, Chad Jacobs, MD, a vascular surgeon at Rush University Medical Center, shares five things every adult should know:
+To help you protect yourself, Jeffrey Snell, MD, an interventional cardiologist at Rush University Medical Center, shares five things every adult should know:

 Peripheral vascular disease is the manifestation of a far more serious problem: atherosclerosis, a disease in which your arteries become clogged with plaque, fatty deposits that restrict blood flow.

-"Early detection of PVD can help you not only address PVD, but also prevent heart attacks, strokes and kidney failure because you can address the underlying cause, the atherosclerosis," Jacobs adds.
+"Early detection of PVD can help you not only address PVD, but also prevent heart attacks, strokes and kidney failure because you can address the underlying cause, the atherosclerosis," Snell adds.

 Many people with PVD don't have symptoms at all, and others may mistake PVD symptoms for normal aging-related aches and pains, or other conditions such as arthritis, anemia, spinal stenosis and nerve damage.

 The most common PVD-related symptom is claudication — crampy leg pain while walking, climbing stairs or exercising that generally goes away with rest.

 However, it's important to note that nearly everyone who has PVD, even those who don't have leg pain or discomfort, experience problems with walking: They find they simply can't walk as fast or as far as they used to.